 What about changes to healthcare for British expats in 2022?

 Post-Brexit, some of the reciprocal agreements around healthcare in Europe have changed, so many expats now need to apply for residence to access state-funded healthcare.
 For anyone not permanently living in the new country, it’s important to have a Global Health Insurance Card (GHIC).
+Find out more on how Brexit impacted expats.

 To help you plan your move overseas, we have listed below the most important stages of moving abroad and becoming an expats, together with some tips from people who have already moved abroad.
 There are dozens of different aspects to consider – so here are some of the main factors that’ll help you make your mind up.